Contact magz.hall(at)canterbury.ac.uk https://twitter.com/#!/Radio_Mind

 As well as making work for installations I have broadcast my work internationally on BBC Radio, ABC, RTE, Deutschland Radio Kultur, Resonance FM, Sound Art Radio, Radio Reverb, BCB Radio, Phonic FM, BCFM, NTS, Radeq, Boat DAB, the Dark Outsid, Radio Corax and Reboot FM (DE), Radio Papesse (It), WGXC 90.7-FM USA, Radio Futura (PT), CKLN FM (CA) , Scanner FM (SP) and in radio taxis at the Morroco Biennale.

-A former director at the Community Media Association, I helped successfully lobby for community radio in the UK in 2002 pushing a community arts focus.
-A founder of award-winning London arts station Resonance FM, I commissioned, produced and presented specialist music and radio arts events, exhibitions for broadcast and installation.
+I was a former director at the Community Media Association where I helped successfully lobby for community radio in the UK ba in 2002 pushing a community arts focus.
+I was a founder of award-winning London arts station Resonance FM, as a labour of love I commissioned, produced and presented specialist music and radio arts events, exhibitions for broadcast and installation.
 As well as a fundraising artist LP Flatpack Antenna which gained four stars in the Times and curatoring the Circle of Sound Exhibition at the Foundry London.